 There are only a handful of hotels in the downtown Vancouver area.
 The Hilton in Vancouver, Washington is ideally located in the heart of the city across from Esther Short Park.
 Mid-range and budget options include the Comfort Inn and Econo Lodge.
 The Briar Rose Inn offers a B&B style experience in the city.

-Search for availability at the Hilton Vancouver, Washington and other hotels on Booking.com! – but first, read our tips for finding the Best Hotels for Cheap.
+Search for availability on Booking.com – but first, read our tips for finding the Best Hotels for Cheap.

 We have a few tips for items to pack for your Vancouver, Washington trip!
-Find all of our packing advice on our Travel Packing Page – and grab your FREE Packing Checklist here!
+Find all of our packing advice on our Travel Packing Page – and grab your FREE Packing Checklist!

 Vancouver Walking Shoes

 Vancouver, Washington is best explored on foot…so make sure you have the right travel shoes!
-I always pack my ultra-lightweight New Balance trainers (that go with everything!) when we were out sightseeing – and Kris likes his Merrell shoes for all occasions.
-Find out more about choosing the right travel shoes in our blog post, The Best Shoes for Traveling!
+I always pack my ultra-lightweight New Balance trainers when we were out sightseeing.
+Kris prefers Merrell shoes for all occasions.
+Read more about choosing the right pair for you in our article, The Best Shoes for Traveling!

 Day Pack for Vancouver

-We spent long days outdoors discovering the different parts of the city – and it helped to carry a day pack so that we had our everyday travel essentials (including our favorite travel camera) with us!
-We talk more about day bags in our blog post, The Best Day Packs for Travel!
+We spent long days outdoors discovering the different parts of the city.
+It helped to carry a day pack so that we had our everyday travel essentials (including our favorite travel camera).
+We reveal more in our article, The Best Day Packs for Travel!

 Vancouver Weather Gear